Small business team in a Washington State office reviewing level-funded health insurance plan options

 Yes.
 Washington nonprofits with 20+ employees qualify for level-funded arrangements through the same carriers and TPA networks available to for-profit employers.
 The ERISA exemption applies equally.
 WHIA works with a number of Washington nonprofits on level-funded plans and can provide references upon request.

-Next Steps: Get a Free Level-Funded Analysis
+See Your Potential Savings: Get a Free Analysis

+WHIA works exclusively with Washington State businesses and nonprofits.
+Vernon Bonfield and the WHIA team have been navigating Washington’s insurance market for over 26 years, and level-funded plan analysis is a core part of what we do for every client who fits the profile.
 If you want to know whether level-funded health insurance would save your business money, the process is straightforward.
 We review your current plan, run quotes across every carrier available in Washington, and present you with a clear comparison.
 There is no obligation and no pressure.
 If your current fully insured plan is actually the best option for your group, we will tell you that too.
+Our advisory fee comes with a guarantee: if we cannot demonstrate at least $5,000 in savings, we refund it entirely.
+Take the first step: Schedule your free consultation with WHIA or call 1.833.292.8844 to speak with a Washington benefits advisor today.
+You can also learn more about related funding strategies we use with Washington employers:

 Frequently Asked Questions